-It could be very useful in automation to know how much power the pump uses currently when balancing with other high consumers in a house.
-It could also be log history in pump power consumption using a home automation system.
+It could be very useful in automation to monitor how much power the pump uses currently when balancing with other high consumers in a house.
+Logging energy usage in a home automation system is giving good insigts.

 Later heat pumps often has built in functions for power measurements.
-It can show how much energy the pump uses at this moment, and also store the summary of used energy and produced energy.
+It can show how much energy the pump uses and, and also store the summary of used energy and produced energy.
 Older heat pump are often missing this feature.
 For example IVT Greenline with Rego600, Some IVT Rego 800 and 1000 models and Thermia Diplomat.

 Click here to see if you can find the power usage for your pump at Husdata.

-When this has been configured you should see the summary of all active devices power usage in the top info dialogue.
+When this has been configured you should see the summary of all active devices power usage in the top info dialogue in H60.
+For H66 you see the summary as one of the last variables in the list.

 The summary of currently used power can be accessed through MQTT or RestAPI for your home automation system.